natalieagus/50002-2022/_lab/lab1.md

 ### Task F: Measuring tpd and tcd in 100°C

-We mentioned several times in lecture the desire to have our circuits operate reliably over a wide range of environmental conditions.
+We always want our computer and electronic circuits operate reliably over a wide range of environmental conditions.
+It is not a secret that CPUs get real hot doing intense work.
 > For instance, that’s why we spend big bucks on that RGB-lighted cooling system on our gaming desktops.

 We can have JSim simulate our test circuit at a different temperature by adding a `.temp` control statement to the netlist.
 Normally JSim simulates the circuit at room temperature (25°C), but we can simulate the circuit at, say, 100°C by adding the following to our netlist: